mhvis/p1postgres/README.md

       # Usually the same as serial settings.
       P1_TELEGRAM_SPECIFICATION: V5
       P1_DEVICE: /dev/ttyUSB0
       # The meter ID in the database.
-Should have been inserted beforehand.
+The meter row should exist.
       P1_METER_ID: 1
+      # Uncomment to see what's happening
+      #P1_DEBUG: 1
     devices:
       - /dev/ttyUSB0:/dev/ttyUSB0
     restart: unless-stopped